Sheena Rijwani

 6 ways to use ABM to enhance your B2B strategy

-By now, you know what ABM is and why it’s beneficial for your business.
-But, knowing how to incorporate it into your B2B strategy to grow your business is another thing.
+By now, you know what ABM is and why it benefits your business.
+But, learning how to incorporate it into your B2B strategy to grow your business is another thing.

 You can use ABM tactics to build a foundation for your B2B strategy.
 This essentially means that there are many ways in which you can use account-based marketing to enhance your processes.